 A wonderful place for snorkeling in El Nido, Palawan.
 You dive straight from the boat and snorkel-snorkel-snorkel.

-Multi Colored coral gardens, fish, starfish and marine life at arm’s length — isn’t it a snorkeling paradise?
-But you have to be careful – it’s all is not too deep, and when diving, you can easily hurt yourself by corals.
+Multi-colored coral gardens, fish, starfish and marine life at arm’s length — isn’t it a snorkeling paradise?
+But you have to be careful – that all is not too deep, and when diving, you can easily cut yourself by corals.

-The island, which is connected to the island of Palawan, where you can walk at low tide.
+The island, which is connected to Palawan island, where you can walk at low tide.
 The island is called Snake Island because of the shape of the connection.
 By the time we were visiting Snake island the weather turned bad, so we could not fully enjoy the beauty of these places.
-On the beach of the island we were met not by a snake, but by monkeys 🙂
+On the beach of the island, we were met not by a snake, but by monkeys 🙂

 If you climb up the path to the top – you can get to the view deck and take a photo of Snake Island and Palawan from height.
 We did not go up, but we went for a walk into the mangrove forest, where orchids grow first, and then the mangrove forest begins.

-For lunch we did not land on the islands, the food was on the table right on the boat.
+For lunch, the food was on the table right on the boat.
 Let me remind you that our group consisted of 14 people.

 There was enough food, they served: